bogongroverchalet/website/_articles/2017-8-8-visiting-in-winter.md

 ## Briefing night

-A few weeks before the Ski Week we have a Briefing Night with our Ski Party (all the participants).
+All winter party attendees are expected to attend a briefing night.
+We have in person and online options. _Snow Venturers have different briefing nights which are organised separately._

-Here we talk about how everything works, what to expect, and answer any of your questions.
+We talk about how everything works, what to expect, and answer any of your questions.

-It's a great way to meet everyone else in your Ski Party, and we also decide on a theme for our week (just a bit of fun).
+It's a great way to meet everyone else in your Ski Party.

+The details of our briefing nights are in the [participant info pack]({{ site.participant_info_pack }}).

 We have a [general briefing night video](https://www.youtube.com/watch?v=CNehMo4xxgY) which you can watch as well.